Simon Mayo: Greatest Hits Radio

-Mayo returned to his Monday to Friday drivetime radio show on 15 March 2021 on Greatest Hits Radio, resurrecting many staples from his former BBC Radio 2 drivetime shows, including "Confessions", "Tunesday", "Nigel's Recipes" (Foodie Thursday, sponsored by Heinz), and "All-Request Friday".
-He also presents his Album Show on Sunday afternoons, commencing September 2020.
+In addition to his daily programme on Scala, Mayo joined Greatest Hits Radio in September 2020, firstly taking over a weekly album show on Sundays from 1pm to 4pm.
+He then began the Monday to Friday drivetime radio show on 15 March 2021, bringing back items from his BBC Radio 2 shows including "Confessions", "Tunesday", "Nigel's Recipes" and "All-Request Friday".
+Mayo is joined on these shows by sports reporter Matt Williams, who had worked with him for some time on the Radio 2 show.
+He continues to present his Album Show on Sunday afternoons.

 Other work

 BBC Radio 4

-Mayo presented Act Your Age, a panel game for BBC Radio 4, first broadcast on Radio 4 on 27 November 2008.
+Mayo presented Act Your Age, a panel game for BBC Radio 4, first broadcast on 27 November 2008.

+In January 2024 Mayo was the guest on the Radio 4 programme Great Lives; his choice was Alan Freeman.

 Television projects

 Between 1995 and 1998 Mayo presented a TV version of Confessions, based on the hit feature from his BBC Radio 1 breakfast and mid-morning shows.

-Starting in 1999 he was the original presenter of National Lottery game show Winning Lines on BBC1 until 2000 when he was replaced by Phillip Schofield in 2001.
+Starting in 1999 he was the original presenter of National Lottery game show Winning Lines on BBC One until 2000 when he was replaced by Phillip Schofield in 2001.

 In 2005 he presented a series The Big Dig on BBC TV about allotments in the Rhondda Valley contrasted with others in Highgate, London.

 Mayo hosted a revival of the classic quiz show Blockbusters, which began airing on Challenge on 14 May 2012 until 3 August 2012.

 He was the announcer for the concert celebrating Queen Elizabeth II's Diamond Jubilee on 4 June 2012.

+Podcast

+Following the end of the BBC Radio 5 Live show Kermode and Mayo's Film Review, the pair started the podcast Kermode and Mayo's Take in May 2022.
+In July 2018 Mayo, along with Matt Williams, began presenting a weekly podcast: Simon Mayo's Books of the Year.